AriFordsham/GHCWiki/status/ghc-7.10.1.md

 Special things of note:

+- [ Phab:D538/Phab:D620](https://phabricator.haskell.org/D538/Phab:D620) - Alan needs this in and Austin will get it done for RC2.

 - Austin will disable the `dll-split` check for 7.10.1 RC2 since we're not building dynamically on Windows.

 - For 7.10.1, we're going to try to distribute Windows binaries using `minghc`.